 The University Library and Conference Center

-The Library is a member of OCLC, the largest resource-sharing network of world libraries, enabling cataloging and bibliographic verification and interlibrary loan via computers connected online to the system headquarters.
+The library is a member of OCLC, the largest resource-sharing network of world libraries, enabling cataloging, bibliographic verification, and interlibrary loan via computers connected online to the system headquarters.
 The Library’s electronic catalog is a part of LOUIS, the state-wide library network, which provides access to bibliographic and abstracting sources.
-As a part of LOUIS, the Library has access to EBSCOhost, providing ULM users access to over 70,000 full text electronic journals.
-The University Library also provides access to more than 100,000 electronic books.
+As a part of LOUIS, the Library has access to EBSCOhost, providing ULM users access to over 80,000 full-text electronic journals.
+The university library also provides access to more than 200,000 electronic books.

-All are welcome to use the resources of the University Library.
-To borrow library materials one must have a valid ID card; be enrolled in a cooperative program offered by other institutions; become a member of Friends of the ULM Library; or acquire a ULM Alumni Honorary Card.
+All are welcome to use the resources of the university library.
+To borrow library materials one must have a valid ID card; become a member of Friends of the ULM Library; or acquire a ULM Alumni Honorary Card.

 Director: Don Smith, Dean of the ULM Library

 Center for Business and Economic Research